dgraph-io/dgraph-docs/content/dgraph-overview.md

 +++

 {{% notice "tip" %}}
-Dgraph Cloud currently runs release v20.11.
-To see docs for that release, select **v20.11** from the drop-down on this page, or [click here](https://dgraph.io/docs/v20.11/dgraph-overview/).
+Check which Dgraph release version is running on your Dgraph Cloud backend in [Dgraph Cloud Settings](https://cloud.dgraph.io/_/settings), and then find docs for that release using the version selector on this page.
 {{% /notice %}}

 Dgraph is a horizontally scalable and distributed GraphQL database with a graph